Keyboard shortcuts

 A contact’s affiliation determines its base geometric shape:

 • Circle / ArcOwn or Allied.
-The contact has been positively identified as a friendly or allied platform via IFF or datalink.
+The contact has been positively identified as an own-force or allied platform via IFF or datalink.

 • DiamondHostile.
 The contact has been positively identified as an adversary.